iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/dataset_section.rst

   name = <dataset name>

-Name which will be used as display name for the dataset.
-Default value for it is the value of the ``id`` property from the dataset.
+Name which will be used as a display name for the dataset.
+The default value is the value of the ``id`` property from the dataset.

 id